 Organizers are the only program participants to receive Organizer points, which are non-judging points that are allocated based on the total number of competition entries as shown in Table 1.
+The Organizer may ONLY receive Organizer points, not judge points, staff points, steward points, or any other combination of points, regardless of other roles performed.
 Any other program participant is eligible to receive any combination of Judge, Best-of-Show Judge, Steward, or Staff points in a single competition, except as noted.
-However, the total points (judging plus non-judging points) awarded to any program participant may not exceed (but may equal) the points designated for the Organizer of the competition.
+However, the total points (judging plus non-judging points) awarded to any program participant may not exceed (but may equal) the Organizer points designated for the Organizer of the competition.

 Judges earn points at a rate of 0.5 judging points per session, but the following limitations apply:

 - Judges earn a minimum of 1.0 point per competition.

 - Judges earn a maximum of 1.5 points per day.

 The total number of judging points a judge may earn in a competition is limited by the organizer points, and is shown in Table 1.

 Best-of-Show (BOS) Judges are eligible to receive a 0.5 judging point bonus if they judge in any BOS panel in a competition.
 The BOS bonus is in addition to any other judging and non-judging points earned in the competition, and may only be awarded to a single judge once per competition.
 BOS points may only be awarded if a competition has at least 30 entries in at least five beer and/or three mead/cider categories.